-The Athens, Georgia-based melodic metal band THEOCRACY will release their new album “Ghost Ship” on October 28th in Europe and North America through Ulterium Records.
-Information on different editions and formats will be announced soon.
+The Athens, Georgia-based melodic metal band THEOCRACY released their new album “Ghost Ship” on October 28th, 2016 in Europe and North America through Ulterium Records.

 With Ghost Ship, Theocracy perfects the lively and fully-realized sound of As the World Bleeds, delivering 10 muscular and streamlined tracks that never lose focus and combine for one memorable journey.
 You like midtempo singalong anthems?
 Try the “Ghost Ship” title track.
 Thrashy rhythms and intensity?
 “The Wonder of It All” should be to your liking.
 Emotional ballads with huge melodic hooks?
 Go “Around the World and Back.”
 Or if you prefer epic, progressive tracks that do all these things and more, 10-minute album closer “Easter” is sure to be a favorite.
 Each song on Ghost Ship stands alone and has a unique signature, but every moment sounds unmistakably like Theocracy.